hadashiA/UniTaskPubSub/README.md

 [UniTask](https://github.com/Cysharp/UniTask) is a library that brings fast and powerful async/await to the Unity world.

-This library uses UniTask and allows async/await for processing pub/sub messages.
+UniTaskPubSub uses UniTask and allows async/await for processing pub/sub messages.

 ## Pub/Sub & Game archtecture